dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-if-you-declined-terms-of-use-android.md

     You can now uninstall the Company Portal app.

 Still need help?
-Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the [Microsoft Android team](mailto:wintunedroidfbk@microsoft.com).
+Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having unenrolling my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.